microsoft/nni/docs/sklearn_examples.md

 # Scikit-learn in NNI
+## Overview
 [Scikit-learn](https://github.com/scikit-learn/scikit-learn) is a pupular meachine learning tool for data mining and data analysis.
 It supports many kinds of meachine learning models like LinearRegression, LogisticRegression, DecisionTree, SVM etc. How to make the use of scikit-learn more efficiency is a valuable topic.
 NNI supports many kinds of tuning algorithms to search the best models and/or hyper-parameters for scikit-learn, and support many kinds of environments like local machine, remote servers and cloud.

-## 1. How to run the example
+## Goal
+### classification
+This example uses the dataset of digits, which is made up of 1797 8x8 images, and each image is a hand-written digit, the goal is to classify these images into 10 classes.
+In this example, we use SVC as the model, and choose some parameters of this model, including `"C", "keral", "degree", "gamma" and "coef0"`.
+For more information of these parameters, please [refer](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).

+### regression
+This example uses the Boston Housing Dataset, this dataset consists of price of houses in various places in Boston and the information such as Crime (CRIM), areas of non-retail business in the town (INDUS), the age of people who own the house (AGE) etc to predict the house price of boston.
+In this example, we tune different kinds of regression models including `"LinearRegression", "SVR", "KNeighborsRegressor", "DecisionTreeRegressor"` and some parameters like `"svr_kernel", "knr_weights"`.
+You could get more details about these models from [here](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning).

+##Experiment
 To start using NNI, you should install the nni package, and use the command line tool `nnictl` to start an experiment.
 For more information about installation and preparing for the environment,  please [refer](GetStarted.md).
 After you installed NNI, you could enter the corresponding folder and start the experiment using following commands:
 ```
 nnictl create --config ./config.yml
 ```

-## 2. Description of the example

-### 2.1 classification
-This example uses the dataset of digits, which is made up of 1797 8x8 images, and each image is a hand-written digit, the goal is to classify these images into 10 classes.
-In this example, we use SVC as the model, and choose some parameters of this model, including `"C", "keral", "degree", "gamma" and "coef0"`.
-For more information of these parameters, please [refer](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).

-### 2.2 regression
-This example uses the Boston Housing Dataset, this dataset consists of price of houses in various places in Boston and the information such as Crime (CRIM), areas of non-retail business in the town (INDUS), the age of people who own the house (AGE) etc to predict the house price of boston.
-In this example, we tune different kinds of regression models including `"LinearRegression", "SVR", "KNeighborsRegressor", "DecisionTreeRegressor"` and some parameters like `"svr_kernel", "knr_weights"`.
-You could get more details about these models from [here](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning).

 ## 3. How to write sklearn code using nni
 It is easy to use nni in your sklearn code, there are only a few steps.
 * __step 1__